teSill/UniversalGameLauncher/README.md

 4. Now upload these items onto a host of your choosing.
 Ideally one that you know will keep the files up and alive.

 5. Next, you'll want to add the URLs of your recently uploaded items.
-This should be pretty self-explanatory.
+This should be pretty self-explanatory, but make sure that the file extensions are correct.

 6. Now we should arrive at the navigation bar buttons.
 Give them the names and links that you wish.